-Fourth Church uses Merriam-Webster and the Chicago Manual of Style (CMOS) as our style guides for language.
-As such, answers to our spelling and language choices can be found there.
-A few to which we call particular attention follow:
+Fourth Presbyterian Church uses Merriam-Webster and the Chicago Manual of Style (CMOS) as our style guides for language.
+As such, explanations of our spelling and language choices can be found there.
+This page describes a few to which we call particular attention.

 God is named corporately in a variety of ways, drawing on names and images from the Bible and from within our faith tradition, names such as Creator, Redeemer, Sustainer, Good Shepherd, Light of the World, and Holy One.
 This, along with largely gender-neutral references, allow for each individual to name God in the ways meaningful to them.